ovlb/www.ovl.design/_src/pages/notes/notes/deploying-embetty.md

   heiseonline/embetty-server:latest
 ```

 Things to note: This command uses no `-p` flag anymore.
-As the proxy listens on the ports `VIRTUAL_HOST` lets the nginx proxy know which domain it should map to this container.
+The proxy listens on the HTTP ports and uses `VIRTUAL_HOST` to pass the request to the correct container.
+Our `VIRTUAL_HOST` should be the domain added at the beginning.

 With this setup you could use more Docker containers on the same host and let nginx figure out where what should lead.

 Additionally we pass two variables for the Let’s Encrypt config.